-AA and NA meetings are located throughout Indiana, including in and near Valparaiso.
+AA and NA meetings for substance abuse are located throughout Indiana, including in and near Valparaiso.
 These meetings are free to attend, require no memberships or obligations, and occur at varying times of the day to accommodate all schedules.

 Below are links to AA and NA meetings in Valparaiso and surrounding areas:

 Many AA and NA meeting sites also provide local rehab resources for those who live in and around Valparaiso.

 Indiana Center for Recovery can help you or your loved one experience a safe, comfortable, and full recovery from drug and alcohol use disorders.